ChenDarYen/ArtFusion/README.md

     --gpus 0,
 ```

+## Pretrained Model
+The pretrained model can be downloaded [here](https://1drv.ms/u/s!AuZJlZC8oVPfgWC2O77TUlhIfELG?e=RoSa8a).

+Please place it at the folder `./checkpoints/artfusion/`.

 ## Inference
-After training, inference can be done via the [notebook](notebooks/style_transfer.ipynb).
+Inference can be done via the [notebook](notebooks/style_transfer.ipynb).

-Type following to set the conda environment on jupyter notebook.
+Type following to set the conda environment on the jupyter notebook.

 ```
 python -m ipykernel install --user --name artfusion